phantomcyber/dev-cicd-tools/github-actions/start-release/templates/connector_detail.md

 {%- if connector.configuration %}

 ### Configuration Variables
-The below configuration variables are required for this Connector to operate.
+This table lists the configuration variables required to operare {{connector.name}}.
 These variables are specified when configuring a {{connector.product_name}} asset in SOAR.

 VARIABLE | REQUIRED | TYPE | DESCRIPTION
 -------- | -------- | ---- | -----------